Avi-Agarwal/JsonAI/README.md

 Users can select and resume a previous chat session from their chat history.

 - **Flow**:
-    - Use the chat ID from `/json-ai/chats` to continue interacting with the same JSON file.
+    - Use the chat ID from chats list call `/json-ai/chats` to continue interacting with a previous JSON file.

 ---